whoward/docs/markdown/tutorials/java.md

 ```
 You should see that the basic test ran on your [tests page](https://saucelabs.com/tests).
 Congratulations!
 You can click on the test to watch the recorded video and view the Selenium commands that were run.

-You'll notice that this test didn't do much - it only sets up the RemoteWebDriver connection, visits Amazon.com, and quits.
-Next we'll write something more useful, with [JUnit](http://junit.org) as our test framework.
+You'll notice that this test didn't do much - it only sets up the RemoteWebDriver connection, visits a website, and quits.
+Next we'll write a test that plays with the website we loaded in WebDriverBasic.java.

 ## Involved Test

-After completing the basic Test lets add some more selenium commands to test a sample [website](https://saucelabs.com/test/guinea-pig).
-Let's now interact with links, checkboxes, textfields, and more in the following test case.
+After completing the basic test lets add some more selenium commands to test a sample [website](https://saucelabs.com/test/guinea-pig).
+Let's now interact with buttons, checkboxes, textfields, and more in the following test case.

-Here is the involved WebDriver test in Java: [XXXWebDriverInvolved.java](https://github.com/saucelabs/support/blob/master/WebDriverBasic.java)
+Here is the involved WebDriver test in Java: [WebDriverInvolved.java](https://raw.githubusercontent.com/saucelabs/sauce-support/master/Java/WebDriverInvolved.java)
 ```java
 import java.net.URL;
 import java.util.concurrent.TimeUnit;